Managing permissions in shared spaces

 To achieve this result, assign Can edit (or higher) permissions to content developers, and Can view permissions to content consumers.

 With this configuration, content consumers are limited to what they can see and create in the space.
-They can create bookmarks, stories, notes, and other assets, but they will not be able to create their own apps and sheets.
+They can create bookmarks, stories, notes, and other assets, but they will not be able to create their own applications and sheets.

 This role allows collaborative development of data models.
-It can also be used to allow other users to make changes to the source data of an app or script, in the event of its owner leaving the space or tenant, without the need for intervention by a tenant admin.
+It can also be used to allow other users to make changes to the source data of an application or script, in the event of its owner leaving the space or tenant, without the need for intervention by a tenant admin.

 I want to allow space data to be used without giving users full access to the space

-You might want data sources within the space to be accessible by certain users, without access to other space assets such as apps.
+You might want data sources within the space to be accessible by certain users, without access to other space assets such as applications.
 Another requirement might be that you want to limit certain users' ability to manage data sources in a space, while still being able to use the existing data sources.

 For either of these purposes, you can assign the Can consume data permission to specific data consumers.

 For example, you could have a space dedicated to storing data sources.
-You could create a separate space for the development of apps using these data sources.
-You can assign Can consume data to users in the data source space, and then provide these users with app developer (Can edit) permissions in the development space.
+You could create a separate space for the development of applications using these data sources.
+You can assign Can consume data to users in the data source space, and then provide these users with application developer (Can edit) permissions in the development space.
 With this setup, the users are free to use the data sources to build analytics content, while allowing centralized data management.

-Space permissions and app ownership
+Space permissions and application ownership

 Space permissions and data sources

 A data source in one space can be used in another space.
-For example, a user can create an app in a shared space using a data connection from their personal space.
+For example, a user can create an application in a shared space using a data connection from their personal space.
 Certain space actions, however, require space members other than the resource owner to have access to the data source.
-In the previous example, other space members would not be able to reload the app as it uses a data connection from a personal space.
+In the previous example, other space members would not be able to reload the application as it uses a data connection from a personal space.
 Depending on your use case, this access control may or may not be desirable.

 Generally, the owner of a data source is not granted any exemptions to the permissions governed by space roles.
 The only exception to this is the action of editing a data connection.
 Only the data connection owner can edit a connection.
 Each time a connection is edited, the user must re-authenticate themselves on the connection.